-The Rapier-Class Corvette is the Intersystem Alliance Navy’s newest Corvette design, replacing the older Dagger-Class.
+The Rapier-Class Corvette is the Intersystem Alliance Navy’s newest Corvette design, replacing the older Claudius-Class.
 Considered a medium weight corvette, the Rapier is a middle of the road design intended to provide a light weight, multi-role platform form mass production use with the NEXGEN series of Alliance Navy warship development.
 Serving as the eyes and ears of the fleet, Rapier’s are intended to quickly move into systems and identify targets before rejoining the fleet.
 In large scale combat, their speed and maneuverability coupled to multipurpose defensive armament allows the ship to serve in a anti gunship/bomber role.
 Alone, the Rapiers are effective patrol ships and a dangerous foe for even the largest corvettes and frigates.

 Figure 1 – Standard Rapier Class Corvette – Full View

 With the fall of the democratic government of the Coalition of Independent Systems in June of 3380, the Intersystem Alliance quickly realized that their out-dated and underfunded Navy was ill-prepared to deal with the threat of a resurgent, and technologically advanced Coalition Navy now flying the banner of the newly formed People’s Coalition.
 Most notably lacking was the capability afforded by long range, multi-role corvettes vital to securing and monitoring the thousands of star systems in the Alliance’s spheres of influence.

 At the time, the older Dagger-Class corvette was nearing the middle of its operational life cycle.
 Severe short comings in the design – including the use of high power but low efficiency sublight and FTL engines – meant the class was limited in function and severely crippled the Alliance Navy’s fleet goals in the face of the new dynamic created by a more aggressive People’s Coalition.